patchew-project/qemu/docs/about/deprecated.rst

 better reflects the way this property affects all random data within the device tree blob, not just the ``kaslr-seed`` node.

+``next-cube`` m68k machine (since 8.2)
+''''''''''''''''''''''''''''''''''''''

+The machine never got fully implemented and can only show the firmware prompt.
+Given the incomplete state and slow progress on improvements, it might get removed again without replacement.

 Backend options
 ---------------